cliss/camel/README.md

 * There's a group of "statics" near the top of the file
 * The parameters in the `/rss` route will need to be modified.
-* The headers/footer:
+* The headers/footers:
     * `header.html` - site header; shown at the top of every page
     * `footer.html` - site footer; shown at the bottom of every page
     * `defaultTags.html` - default metadata; merged with page metadata (page wins)
     * `postHeader.html` - post header; shown at the top of every post not marked with `@@ HideHeader=true`.
 See below.
-    * `rssFooter.html` - RSS footer; designed to only show anything on the bottom of link posts in RSS, but is appended to all RSS entries.
+    * `rssFooter.html` - RSS footer; intended to only show anything on the bottom of link posts in RSS, but is appended to all RSS entries.
 * It's worth noting there are some [Handlebars][hb] templates in use:
     * `index.md`
     * `@@ DayTemplate` - used to render a day
     * `@@ ArticlePartial` – used to render a single article in a day
     * `@@ FooterTemplate` - used to render pagination
-    * `postHeader.html` - Placed on every post between the site header and post content
+    * `postHeader.html` - placed on every post between the site header and post content
+    * `rssHeader.html` - placed on the bottom of every RSS item

 [hb]: http://handlebarsjs.com/